contentstack/ui-extensions-sdk/README.md

 **Custom Fields** enable users to introduce simpler interface controls, such as color picker, code editor, video selector, and more, or maybe complex micro web applications such as Shopify or Snipkart.
 Because of their dissociated nature, custom fields  can be reused multiple times.

 **Custom Widgets**, on the other hand, are like micro content-processing apps that help you analyze the entry content and provide recommendations.
-Some of the useful widgets you can create using this type of extension are text intelligence, SEO recommendations, language translation, Grammar checker and more.
+Some of the useful widgets you can create using this type of extension are text intelligence, SEO recommendations, language translation, grammar checker and more.

 This SDK overview document introduces you to the concept of custom extensions.